Epoxy flooring is one of the most durable floor finishes. You can use it on different floors. But can you put epoxy flooring over a painted surface?

 Putting epoxy floor over existing paint isn’t hard, but you won’t get good results if you don’t prep the surface first.

 Here are the tools you need:

 - The Required Type Of Epoxy Floor

 First, prep the workspace.
 Tape the bottom of the walls and doors so the paint doesn’t get on them.
 You should also remove all objects and furniture.
 Open all windows and doors for adequate ventilation.

 2. Tape A Large Drop Sheet On The Floor

-The next step is to check if the floor is dry enough for the epoxy floor to be applied on it.
+Next, check if the floor is dry and ready to be painted.
 To do this, place a large drop sheet on the floor.
 Then tape the edges of the sheet to hold it in place.

-The existing paint should be sanded lightly to scuff the paint.
-This helps to improve paint bonding.
-When you sand the paint, you create tiny holes and scratch marks on the paint that the epoxy floor can soak into after it has been applied.
+You should sand and scuff the existing finish to improve bonding.
+When you sand the finish, you create tiny holes and scratch marks on the coating that the epoxy resin can soak into after it has been applied.